mikolajwalus/PeopleS/README.md

 ## User profile and editing

-User can easly edit his profile.
-He can change password or other personal information.
-There is also form to uploading new profile photos.
+The user can easily edit his/her profile.
+For instance, he or she can change passwords or other personal information.
+Moreover, there is also a form which enables uploading new profile photos.

 ![](https://res.cloudinary.com/dlio1dtmu/image/upload/v1597961115/edit_profile_s3iji7.gif)